 Research and Literature

-Dr. Jeff Dories is currently an Assistant Professor of English at Clarion University.
+Dr. Jeff Dories is currently an Assistant Teaching Professor of English at the Florida Institute of Technology.
 His primary research interests are the British Romantic period, Ecocriticism, and Science Fiction.
 He has had many conference presentations, and published articles on 18th and 19th century British literature, Ecocriticism, Science Fiction, and contemporary Chinese writing, primarily the work of Cixin Liu.

 Composition and Cultural Exchange